 For local numbers, the opposite will be true in most cases.
 That is, a single carrier is the RESPORG for all numbers under your ownership.
 If this is the case, you can also submit one LOA for all of your local numbers.

-Processing of toll-free ports usually requires 3 to 5 business days while local number ports typically require 10 to 20 business days.
+Processing of local numbers usually requires 3 to 5 business days while toll-free number ports typically requires 5 to 7 business days.
 However, please be aware that each carrier will have different internal processes in place to finalize a port.
 These processes may prolong your porting time.
 The current volume of ports a carrier is handling can also effect your port time.
 While VirtualPBX strives to complete ports within the same time frame, there will be periods where we handle a large volume of porting and support requests.
 During these periods porting may take longer than usual.

 Note: The most common delay in the porting process is an incomplete or inaccurate LOA.

-VirtualPBX endeavors to complete toll-free ports in 3 to 5 business days; local number ports between 10 to 20 business days.
+VirtualPBX endeavors to complete local number ports in 3 to 5 business days; toll-free number ports between 5 and 7 business days.
 In the event that it has been more than 6 weeks (or 30 business days) since your request was issued, you may be experiencing any of a combination of the following:

 - An incomplete or inaccurate toll-free or local LOA has been submitted.